 The New Roaring Twenties are upon us.
-“These challenging times” are finally beginning to fade into the rearview mirror, and we’re all gearing up for the celebration.
-This means coming out of our shells, re-embracing friends we’ve fallen out of touch with, and always looking for the slightest pretense to enjoy one another’s company again.
+"These challenging times" are finally beginning to fade into the rearview mirror, and we're all gearing up for the celebration.
+But, of course, this means coming out of our shells, re-embracing friends we've fallen out of touch with, and always looking for the slightest pretense to enjoy one another's company again.

 Of course, the original Roaring Twenties were not quite what they seemed.
 The opulent prosperity that made it to the history books wasn't always indicative of everyday people's experiences, and the 2020s haven't left all of us cash-flush, either.
 Just as the 1920s were the time of rent parties, when Harlem's best and brightest charged admission to legendary all-night soirees to raise the month's rent checks, the present is an era of digital crowdfunding.
 The challenge in the New Roaring Twenties, as it was a century ago, is to reconcile our thirst for a vibrant social life with slightly limited means.

-Fortunately, throwing a party doesn’t have to break the bank.
-We’ll give you some tips on how to throw a fancy party on a small budget so that you can have the fun you’ve earned at the price points you deserve.
-Here’s how you can start inaugurating your personal New Roaring Twenties—hot jazz and flapper apparel optional but strongly recommended.
+Fortunately, throwing a party doesn't have to break the bank.
+We'll give you tips on throwing a fancy party on a small budget so you can have the fun you've earned at the price points you deserve.
+Here's how you can start inaugurating your personal New Roaring Twenties—hot jazz and flapper apparel optional but strongly recommended.

-There’s certainly something to be said for elegant stationery.
-A tangible party invitation arriving through the mail on that nice and textured card stock can confer a certain formality to the occasion.
-On the other hand, a guest list long enough to justify the stationery can also run up some wholly unnecessary bills at the card shop and post office.
+There's certainly something to be said for elegant stationery.
+A tangible party invitation arriving through the mail on that excellent and textured card stock can confer a certain formality to the occasion.
+But, on the other hand, a guest list long enough to justify the stationery can also run up some unnecessary bills at the card shop and post office.

 As thrilling as it can be to send and receive these little cards, it is, after all, 2021.
-If we can read Les Misérables on our phones without feeling that it compromises the gravity of the prose, we can receive a digital invitation to an amazing party without feeling bereft of an envelope to tear open.
-Save on postage, save a tree, and save the offscreen invitation cards for another time.
+Suppose we can read Les Misérables on our phones without feeling that it compromises the gravity of the prose.
+In that case, we can receive a digital invitation to a fantastic party without feeling bereft of an envelope to tear open.
+So save on postage, save a tree, and keep the offscreen invitation cards for another time.

 86 the Catering.
 Do the Cooking Yourself

-Have you ever thought much about the extent to which we cater our own everyday lives?
-Delivery has come a long way since digging a dog-eared menu out of the junk drawer, struggling to place an order with someone who dreads phone calls just as much as you do, and pondering the phrase “30 minutes or your pizza’s free.”
+Have you ever thought much about how much we cater to our everyday lives?
+Delivery has come a long way since digging a dog-eared menu out of the junk drawer, struggling to place an order with someone who dreads phone calls just as much as you do, and pondering the phrase "30 minutes or your pizza's free."

 Having the world at our fingertips includes having all our hometown restaurants available to drop dinner at our doorsteps with no awkward interactions or limited options.
-Sure, there’s the matter of a tip each time, and of course, there are some convenience surcharges, but what’s wrong with paying for convenience?
-Well, over time, it can add up to quite a bit—how much money did we spend on takeout in 2020, anyway?
+Sure, there's the matter of a tip each time, and of course, there are some convenience surcharges, but what's wrong with paying for convenience?
+Over time, it can add up to quite a bit—how much money did we spend on takeout in 2020?

-When you order in every idle Tuesday night, the real novelty is in enjoying a sophisticated but home-cooked dinner that doesn’t, for once, arrive in paper bags and foil pans.
-Take the time to cook the meal, and you’ll save big bucks while impressing your guests.
+When you order in every idle Tuesday night, the absolute novelty is in enjoying a sophisticated but home-cooked dinner that doesn't, for once, arrive in paper bags and foil pans.
+Instead, take the time to cook the meal, and you'll save big bucks while impressing your guests.

 Don't Decline Guests' Contributions

-If someone wants to bring dessert, snacks, or a bottle of wine, don’t say no!
-Not only does accepting these contributions defray a few costs of the party, but it pays off in terms of peace of mind, too.
-Making the party more of a communal occasion rather than trying to bear the entire burden yourself will make the event more fun for everyone—as will the bottles of wine.
+Don't say no if someone wants to bring dessert, snacks, or a bottle of wine!
+Not only does accepting these contributions defray a few costs of the party, but it also pays off in terms of peace of mind.
+In addition, making the party more of a communal occasion rather than trying to bear the entire burden yourself will make the event more fun for everyone—as will the bottles of wine.